groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-document-with-comments/_index.md

 var apiInstance = new ViewApi(configuration);
 ```

-## Step 3: Enabling Comment Rendering for Word Documents
+## Step 2: Enabling Comment Rendering for Word Documents

-Let's start with a basic example of rendering a Word document with comments:
+Let's start with the most common scenario - rendering a Word document with comments.
+This is particularly useful for document review workflows where feedback needs to be visible:

 ```csharp
 var viewOptions = new ViewOptions